BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Reference Document
 While this getting started guide is meant to be self-contained, you may also find the [reference document](reference.md) helpful, especially as you build designs outside this tutorial.
-The reference document includes a short overview of all the core primitives and common library elements.

 ### Hardware Description Language (HDL)